 No one can beat the current boxing champion in boxing nor the current wrestling champion in wrestling.
 If they mix they need to know their enemy.
 If they fear a violent attack they need to know their enemy and they need to train accordingly.

 Criminals, street survivalist attackers use the element of surprise and natural fear without having much to lose and without care and respect for other people.
 It is a totally different ball game.
 You do not need to be a weight lifting champion, nor a boxing champion to know you can be surprised and lose your life in an instant.

-It just happens that you have people from one school or another that did get involved in public sparring and some win and some lose on both ends.
+You have people from one school or another that get involved in public sparring.
+Some win and some lose on both ends!
 That could be attributed for lack of sufficient training on both sides or lack of sufficient hardware.
-But then again, the idea of self defense and even fighting sports when it comes to open weight class is to utilize skills over physics...
+But then again, the idea of self defense and even fighting sports when it comes to open weight class is to utilize skills over physics.

-I do not think that whoever came up with the theoretical formula of an eye for a bar had in mind to shut up any theoretical arguments though...
+I do not think that whoever came up with the theoretical formula of an eye for a eye had in mind to shut up any theoretical arguments though.
 Perhaps not according to biblical penal law, nor the average state criminal law, but rather for self defense.

 When you are defending yourself, once someone got physical control of your body, you just don't have time to ask for his intentions.
-You cannot take the risk of being seriously injured, and he cannot put you at risk by controlling you!
+You cannot take the risk of being seriously injured, and you cannot afford letting him put you at risk by controlling you!

 The the Opportunity to View the Complete Israel Defense Forces Krav Maga Curriculum Training in 24 Sessions